ritik8004/drupal_assignment/README.lando.md

 Performance is not as good as a dedicated VM, for a number of reasons, but mostly docker related rather than Lando.

 We have made some attempt to improve this by using excludes within .lando.yml to exclude vendor folder from shares.
 Instead, it's contents are copied into the container at build time.
-However, this does mean that containers must be rebuilt after each composer operation that changes the contents of your vendor folder.
+However, this does mean that containers **must be rebuilt after each composer operation that changes the contents of your vendor folder**, for example `composer install` or `composer update`.
+Luckily this doesn't take long.
+To do this, use `lando rebuild -y`.

 On local, it has been found that updating docker preferences on mac to only mount project folder and $HOME/.lando folder into containers.